Chhatarpur Temple: The complex

 A side shrine within the main temple houses a shrine of Goddess Katyayani (Durga), which opens only during the bi-annual Navratri season, when thousands of people throng the premises for darshan.
-One nearby room has been made as living room with tables and chairs made in silver, and another regarded as the Shayan Kaksha (Bed Room), where a bed, dressing table and table are carved in silver.
-This shrine opens on a large satsang or prayer hall, where religious discourses and bhajans, (religious songs) are held.
-Just at the entrance to the main temple, stand an old tree, where devotees tie holy threads for wish fulfillment.
-Another shrine of Goddess Durga is open to devotees morning to evening, it lies above the shrines dedicated to Radha Krishna, and Lord Ganesh.
+One nearby room has been made as living room with tables and chairs made in silver, and another regarded as the Shayan Kaksha (bedroom), where a bed, dressing table and table are carved in silver.
+This shrine opens to a large satsang or prayer hall, where religious discourses and bhajans, (religious songs) are held.
+At the entrance to the main temple stands an old tree, where devotees tie holy threads for wish fulfillment.
+Another shrine of Durga is open to devotees morning to evening, it lies above the shrines dedicated to Radha Krishna, and Ganesh.